Value added tax procedure for importation as of 1 January 2018

 Due to the special status of the Åland Islands, there is a tax border between the Åland Islands and the EU VAT territory.
 In practice, the EU VAT territory refers to EU Member States, in which the rest of Finland is also included.
 The tax border means that, in trading with third country jurisdictions as laid down in the VAT Act, the provisions related to exports and imports apply when selling and shipping goods between the Åland Islands and the EU VAT territory.
 No VAT is payable on export trade, as the VAT is paid at the destination of the transport in connection with the importation.
 VAT is payable by sole traders and other importers on both imports from the Åland Islands to elsewhere in Finland and imports from elsewhere in Finland to the Åland Islands, unless the imports have been separately legislated as VAT-exempt.

-More information on the rules and procedures relating to the tax border of the Åland Islands is available in the Tax Administration´s instructions Tax border of the Åland Islands for VAT purposes (available in Finnish and in Swedish) and Åland Islands tax border and importing goods (in English).
+More information on the rules and procedures relating to the tax border of the Åland Islands is available in the Tax Administration´s instructions Tax border of the Åland Islands for VAT purposes (available in Finnish and Swedish, link to Finnish) and Åland Islands tax border and importing goods.

 1.4 Importation in Finland

 “Imported goods” refers to the importation of goods into the EU.
 Goods are imported in Finland if the country is the EU point of entry for the goods.
 This is the main rule applied to imports from outside the EU customs and VAT territories, such as when goods are imported directly in Finland from China.
 Imported goods also include goods imported from the EU customs territory but outside the VAT territory, such as when goods are imported in Finland from the Canary Islands.

 The time when the liability to pay VAT arises is the same as when the customs debt is incurred.
 The liability to pay VAT arises at the time of acceptance of the customs declaration for release for free circulation.